Future projects will be listed in the District’s Capital Improvement Plan (CIP) document.

 Through mPower you can finance the waterline replacement as well as water or energy conservation projects, with a payback term of up to 10 years, and repay it through your annual property tax bill.

 Those interested in taking advantage of the mPower program must attend an mPower seminar as part of the application process.
-Seminars have been scheduled for June 7 and August 13 at 5:30 PM at the North Tahoe Event Center and on July 28 at 3 PM at the Truckee Town Council Chambers.
+Additional seminars will be scheduled in Kings Beach/Tahoe Vista in 2018.

 Local Bank Options